 Prognosis for Hypertrophic Cardiomyopathy

 About 1% of adults with hypertrophic cardiomyopathy die each year.
 Children with hypertrophic cardiomyopathy are more likely to die than adults.

 Other factors that suggest a greater risk of death include the following:

-People who learn that they have inherited this disorder may wish to obtain genetic counseling when they plan a family because they have a 50% chance of passing this disorder on to their offspring.
+People who learn that they have inherited this disorder should have genetic counseling when they plan a family because they have a 50% chance of passing this disorder on to their offspring.
 First-degree family members (siblings or children) of people who have this inherited disorder should have their heart evaluated (with either genetic testing and/or routine echocardiography).

 If possible, doctors treat the condition causing hypertrophic cardiomyopathy.

 Treatment of hypertrophic cardiomyopathy is aimed primarily at reducing the heart’s resistance to filling with blood between heartbeats.